lucperkins/documentation/content/docs/client-libraries.md

 rank: 4
 ---

-## Introduction

 All Jaeger client libraries support the [OpenTracing standard](http://opentracing.io).
-The following resources provide more information about instrumenting your application with the OpenTracing APIs:
+The following resources provide more information about instrumenting your application using the OpenTracing APIs:

 * [OpenTracing tutorials](https://github.com/yurishkuro/opentracing-tutorial) for Java, Go, Python, and Node.js
 * A deep dive blog post [Tracing HTTP request latency in Go][http-latency-medium]